How the mobile game BTS World escalates K-pop’s parasocial relationships

 “The information contained in this game has no intended connection to actual individuals, groups, areas, incidents, or ideas,” reads the splash screen for game BTS , right underneath the face of one of the seven members of K-pop band Bangtan Sonyeondan.
 It's not just a cognitive dissonance that the game seems unwilling to address, but the one it's founded on.

 The main sees the protagonist whisked back from 2019 to 2012, before the band debuted or even met.
-She (and the English translation does only use she / her; a gendering that the original Korean likely doesn't need to contend with as a language that rarely uses pronouns) immediately leaps into forming the group that she loves, them together and managing them as they get ready for their debut.
+She (and the English translation does only use she / her; a gendering that the original Korean likely doesn't need to contend with as a language that rarely uses pronouns) immediately leaps into forming the group that she loves, bringing them together and managing them as they get ready for their debut.

 It puts the player in a position to “get to know” the band.
 As well as generally chatting as the story unfolds, players are also able to communicate with band members via social media, texts, and phone calls.
 The draw of becoming close to in this way is common in mobile and visual novels, but BTS World is different.
 Here, the characters are facsimiles of real people.
 Each conversation is supported by photographs, audio recordings, and made by the actual band members.